Orma J. Smith Museum of Natural History

 The only natural history museum in the region encompassing southwestern Idaho, southeastern Oregon and northern Nevada, the Orma J. Smith Museum of Natural History is the premier resource for environmental and natural history education in the region.
 The museum’s extensive collections and programs support the education of The College of Idaho students and the general public.

-Holdings of the museum include:
+Holdings of the Museum include:

-- Invertebrate collections (especially insect and aquatic)
+- Paleontological collections (especially fossil leaves and fishes)

 - Native American archaeological and ethnographic artifacts, including Luther Douglas sand paintings